MaybeThisIsRu/smix-eleventy-starter/README.md

 - ↪ Reply
 - 📷 Photo

-A single microformats2 feeds will be offered via `h-feed`.
-This will include articles, notes, replies (with or without context), and image(s).
+A single microformats2 feeds is offered via `h-feed`.
+This includes articles, notes, replies (with or without context), and image(s).
 These post types also seamlessly work in the Atom feed.

-To ease the publishing process for the aforementioned post types, a [companion CLI utility is being developed](https://github.com/MaybeThisIsRu/smix-post-creator).

 ## Future-ready.